Sanchez042004/Heart-Diabetes-ML/README.md

 ## Data Collection

-To begin the process, we collected extensive patient data and outcomes from various medical records and health databases.
+To begin the process, I collected extensive patient data and outcomes from various medical records and health databases.
 These datasets, obtained from sources like Kaggle and Google, provided a diverse range of information crucial for training robust machine learning models.

 ## ETL Process: Extract, Transform, Load
 <p align="center">